Iceland Cruises

 The Vatnajökull Icecap, located near Djúpivogur, is the largest ice field in Iceland and boasts over 30 outlet glaciers.
 The region is a wonderland of mountains, valleys, glaciers, rivers and waterfalls.

-Best Time to Visit Iceland
+Best Time to Take an Iceland Cruise

 Long Arctic days and warmer temperatures make summer the best time to visit Iceland.
 May through September is the best time for whale watching.
 The aurora borealis can be viewed beginning in late September (learn more about Iceland northern lights cruises).
 Hiking and wildlife are most active in mid-summer: June through August.
-Most Iceland cruises operate during the summer months of June through August.
+Most Icelandic cruises operate during the summer months of June through August.

 Get to Your Iceland Cruise